The-Marcy-Lab-School/problem-set-x-recursion/README.md

 ### Short Response Questions
 **1. What is recursion?**
+Recrsion is an algorithm in which it calls it self in order to break down into a smaller poblem for it to be solved in an elegant and readable way
 **2. What type of problems are best solved using recursion?**
+The best type of problem  to solve with recursion are those that have a repeating solution

 **3. What are the benefits of writing functions recursively?
 What are the drawbacks?**
+The benefits of using recursive functions is that they are more "elegant" in the sense that they are clearly readable and that
 ### Coding Exercises
 Answer the following questions in `exercises.py`.
 Run unit test with the `pytest` command.
 Ensure all tests are passing before submitting this problem set.